om-veer/ziti-doc/docusaurus/OpenZiti/docs/services/overview.md

 1. Do you want end-to-end zero trust?
 If yes, that requires that both the client and server have Ziti identities and can connect securely with provisioned certificates.
 1. Do you want Ziti to provide end-to-end encryption?
 Developers can always provide their own end-to-end encryption on top of the connectivity that Ziti provides, but not all modes of service termination allow Ziti to encrypt traffic end-to-end for you.
-1. How accessible to non-zero-trust clients do you want your server application to be?
+1. How accessible to non-zero trust clients do you want your server application to be?
 With the proper configuration applications can be fully 'dark', meaning they do not listen for connections.

 ### SDK Embedded Applications
 The server application can embed the Ziti Edge SDK.
 The application will have an enrolled identity and provisioned certificates.
 This has several advantages:

 1. Connections between the application and Ziti will be secured using certificates.
-This enables true zero-trust and end-to-end encrypted connections betwen SDK based clients and SDK based servers.
+This enables true zero trust and end-to-end encrypted connections betwen SDK based clients and SDK based servers.
 1. With an identity, the server application can particpate in the Ziti security model.
 This means you can control which services the application can provide, and revoke access as needed.
 You can also control which edge routers the application may connect to.
 1. The application will be 'dark'.
 Instead of listening for incoming network connections, the application will make an outgoing, secured connection to one or more Ziti edge routers.
 It will then receive network requests over these secured connections.